-In accordance with Government Auditing Standards, we have also issued our report dated November 19, 2018 on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 9, 2020 on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control over financial reporting and compliance.

-Mauldin & Jenlins, LLC
+Mauldin & Jerkins, LLC

-Atlanta, Georgia November 19, 2018
+Atlanta, Georgia December 9, 2020

-This section of the Downtown Development Authority ("DDA" or "the Authority") annual financial report presents our discussion and analysis of DDA's financial performance during the fiscal year ended June 30, 2018.
+This section of the Downtown Development Authority ("DDA" or "the Authority") annual financial report presents our discussion and analysis of DDA's financial performance during the fiscal year ended June 30, 2020.
 Please read it in conjunction with the financial statements and accompanying notes.

-Fiscal Year 2018 Selected Financial Highlights
+Fiscal Year 2020 Selected Financial Highlights

-- The assets of the Authority decreased approximately \$2.1 million for the fiscal year ended June 30, 2018.
-The primary components is the decrease in intergovernmental receivables with the City of Atlanta due to scheduled payments on the Authority's bonds (for which the City has agreed to provide the debt service). - The liabilities of the Authority decreased approximately \$2.4 million for the fiscal year ended June 30, 2018.
-The decrease is primarily related to scheduled principal reductions in bonds payable, with the largest being approximately \$1.3 million on the Series 2010 AURA Taxable Bonds.
+- The assets of the Authority increased approximately \$47.1 million for the fiscal year ended June 30, 2020.
+The primary component is the increase in the project fund and intergovernmental receivable with the City of Atlanta due to the issuance of \$25 million of Taxable Revenue Bonds (Series 2019) to finance the costs of acquiring, constructing and equipping two currently vacant buildings for use by various departments of parks and recreation and any other City departments, governmental agencies or other tenants. - The liabilities of the Authority increased approximately \$22.5 million for the fiscal year ended June 30, 2020.
+The increase is primarily related to the \$25 million liability for bonds issued less scheduled principal reductions in bonds payable.